y1zhou/knowledge-base/content/courses/maths-stat/_index.md

 ---
 # Course title, summary, and position in the list.
 linktitle: Mathematical Statistics
-summary: Learn about common discrete and continuous probability distributions, and making statistical inference.
+summary: "The main goal is to uncover the mathematical machinery behind core probabilistic and statistical concepts and properties.
+Topics in the first half include set opeartions, laws of probability, conditional probability, common discrete and continuous distributions, sampling distributions, moment generating functions and law of large numbers.
+The second half of the course focuses on two fundamental concepts in statistical inference: estimation and hypothesis testing.
+Finally we introduce important topics including linear regression and analysis of variance."
 weight: 1

 # Page metadata.